AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 ### External data preparation

 If your data is stored outside of Experience Platform, you need to create the [Consumer ExperienceEvent schema](#cee-schema) and map your data to the required fields.
 Once complete, you can create a dataset with your schema and ingest your data to Platform.
-The dataset can then be selected when configuring an Intelligent Service.
+The dataset can then be selected when configuring an [!DNL Intelligent Service].

-Depending on the Intelligent Service you wish to use, different fields may be required.
+Depending on the [!DNL Intelligent Service] you wish to use, different fields may be required.
 Note that it is a best practice to add data to a field if you have the data available.
 To learn more about the required fields, visit the [Attribution AI](./attribution-ai/input-output.md) or [Customer AI](./customer-ai/input-output.md) input / output guide.

 ### Adobe Analytics data preparation {#analytics-data}